 10. Nipples can change in size

-This happens frequently during pregnancy.
-One 2013 study of 56 pregnant women showed that their nipples grew in both length and width during the course of the study and their pregnancy.
+This happens frequently during pregnancy. of 56 pregnant women showed that their nipples grew in both length and width during the course of the study and their pregnancy.
 Their areola width also increased significantly.

 11. Report all abnormal nipple discharge